-- Thickness and characteristics of the cover/fill material; - Depth to bedrock, if encountered; - Depth to the water table, if encountered; - Thickness and characteristics of the native soil, if encountered; - Photoionization detector (PID) screening results; and - Samples collected at an estimated depth.
+- Thickness and characteristics of the cover/fill material; - Depth to bedrock, if encountered; - Depth to groundwater, if encountered; - Thickness and characteristics of the native soil, if encountered; - PID screening results; and - Estimated depth of analytical samples collected.

-A detailed log of these records will be maintained to assist field personnel in selecting most appropriate sample at each location, and to supplement future analytical results.
-An estimated 18 additional soil samples (in addition to those collected during the Phase II ESA) will be collected for laboratory analyses as follows:
+A record of soil stratigraphy and soil gas readings will be recorded using a PID.
+Soil samples will be collected from locations showing the highest PID reading and/or visual/olfactory observations; and/or based on location.
+A detailed log of these records will be maintained to assist field personnel in selecting the most appropriate sample at each location, and to supplement future analytical results.
+An estimated 22 soil samples will be collected for laboratory analyses.